 We asked the following experts to weigh in on the best questions to ask potential employers, as well as the kinds of topics that shouldn’t be broached:

-- Laurie G. Combe, MN, RN, NCSN, and president-elect of the National Association of School Nurses
+- Laurie G. Combe, MN, RN, NCSN, and president of the National Association of School Nurses

 - Nancy Freeland, MS, RN-BC, CCRN-K, a senior nurse educator for Adult Critical Care Nursing at the University of Rochester’s Strong Memorial Hospital in Rochester, New York, and a former member of the Board of Directors of the American Association of Critical-Care Nurses (AACN)